Unsounded: Publication

 The comic was collected in a print volume independently published by Cope in November 2012, after a Kickstarter campaign intended to raise $9,000 raised over $40,000 instead, with further Kickstarter campaigns was made for a second and third volume respectively in 2014 and 2017 each raising over $70,000 against goals of $25,000 and $50,000.

 The print volumes are slightly edited to adapt the infinite canvas techniques used in the webcomic.

 In addition to content originally published on the website, the print volumes contain exclusive short stories and concept art.
 The volumes also include small one-panel illustrations at the beginning of each chapter that are not present in the webcomic version.

+In June 2025, Cope announced that Iron Circus Comics would be publishing future volumes, and launched a Kickstarter campaign to print new editions of the first two volumes with more chapters and additional content.

 Other media

-Short Stories
+Short stories

 After the first Kickstarter campaign, Cope began writing prose stories set in the same universe as the comic.
 They are hosted on the same website as the comic.
 There are currently three stories, all of which are prequels to the comic: "Interior Emanations", a story about a teenage Duane's expulsion from seminary; "Orphans", a story about Quigley's encounter with the Black Tongues; and "Vienne of Seferpine", a story about Quigley's wife Vienne before her death.
+Another short story, "Evelyn Five-Eyes", was posted for the author's Patreon subscribers; it depicts Bastion's encounter with an efheby of the same name.